Axobot-org/Axobot/docs/moderator.rst

 To cancel this action, use the Discord interface or the `unban <#unban>`_ command.
 The member will nevertheless have to decide for himself if he wishes to return to your server.

-.. warning:: For the command to succeed, the bot must have "`Ban members <perms.html#ban-members>`_" permissions and be placed higher than the highest role of that member.

 **Syntax:** :code:`unban <user> [reason]`